robcarver17/pysystemtrade/docs/production.md

 20      BTP   3.88
 21    WHEAT   5.03

-"If we add up our futures P&L and compare to the total p&l, we get a residual.
+"If we add up our futures P&L and compare to the total P&L, we get a residual.
-This could be because of a bug (as here), but also fees and interest charges, or non futures instruments which aren't captured by the instrument p&l, or because of a difference in timing between the broker account valuation and the relevant prices."
+This could be because of a bug (as here), but also fees and interest charges, or non futures instruments which aren't captured by the instrument P&L, or because of a difference in timing between the broker account valuation and the relevant prices."

 Total futures p&l is -12.916%